What is an industry?

 ‘Industry’ refers to the goods or services that a company or employer mainly produces.

 The Australian Bureau of Statistics (ABS) has a list of 19 broad industries.
 These are created by grouping together sectors that produce similar types of products or provide similar services.

-The Australian Government uses this list to collect and provide information on thing like:
+The Australian Government uses this list to collect and provide information on things like:

 - whether different industries are growing or shrinking